istio/istio.io/_docs/tasks/security/mutual-tls.md

 as service identity, which offers stronger security than service name (refer [here]({{home}}/docs/concepts/security/mutual-tls.html#identity) for more information).
 Thus the certificates used in Istio do not have service name, which is the information that curl needs to verify server identity.
-As a result, we use curl option '-k' to prevent the curl client from verifying service identity in server's (i.e., productpage) certificate.
+As a result, we use curl option '-k' to prevent the curl client from aborting when failing to find and verify the server name (i.e., productpage.ns.svc.cluster.local) in the certificate provided by the server.

 Please check secure naming [here]({{home}}/docs/concepts/security/mutual-tls.html#workflow) for more information about how the client verifies the server's identity in Istio.

+What we are demonstrating and verifying above is that the server accepts the connection from the client.
+Try not giving the client `--key` and `--cert` and observe you are not allowed to connect and you do not get an HTTP 200.

 ## Further reading